Skip to main content

 FInd our program brochure here.

-Admission to the PhD-ESM program is competitive and only applicants that have a strong alignment between their own research interests and an area of specialization of one of the faculty will be selected.
+Admission to the PhD-ESM program is competitive and only applicants who have a strong alignment between their own research interests and an area of specialization of one of the faculty will be selected.
 Applicants are strongly encouraged to review the available doctoral advisors on this website and identify those who they believe are most closely aligned with their desired areas of research.
 The number of students admitted is dependent on the faculty's projected ability to advise additional doctoral students and availability of financial support for those seeking assistantships.
 The selection is based on the applicants' academic history, maturity in the development of research capabilities, and proficiency in specialized skills demanded by the research area.
 In particular, candidates must have sufficient prior background to meet the prerequisites of their area of research.

 For more information on admission requirements and the application process, please click here.